SuperDARNCanada/borealis/docs/source/failure_modes.rst

         import deepdish as dd
     ModuleNotFoundError: No module named 'deepdish'

 The Software Setup page has been updated with instructions on how to set up the borealisrt_env virtual environment without encountering this error.

 Error while loading shared library libncurses.so.5
 --------------------------------------------------
-This behaviour is seen when running borealis in `debug` or `engineeringdebug` modes.
+This behaviour is seen when running borealis in `debug` mode.
 Libncurses5 is a dependency of cuda-gdb.
 By default, the newest version of libncurses is installed with cuda-gdb; however, libncurses6 doesn't seem to work with the version of cuda-gdb used.